Generic selectors

-Overseas Health Cover (OSHC) and going to hospital
+Overseas Student Health Cover (OSHC) and going to hospital

-If you need to go to hospital, make sure you understand exactly what your overseas student health coverage (OSHC) health insurance covers so you don’t end up with an unexpected bill that you will need to pay.
-Find out more about what OSHC covers.
+If you need to go to hospital, make sure you understand exactly what your Overseas Student Health Cover (OSHC) insurance covers so you don’t end up with an unexpected bill that you will need to pay.
+Find out more about Find out more about what OSHC covers.

 When you go to hospital there are hospital fees and doctor’s fees.

 Even if you go to a public hospital, and not a private hospital, you may still have to pay some money.
-OSHC have agreements with some hospitals so you don’t have to pay extra for the cost of these hospitals, but always check first.
+OSHC insurers have agreements with some hospitals so you don’t have to pay extra for the cost of those hospitals, but always check first.

 The Australian Government sets a rate for every medical procedure.
-It’s called the MBS.
+It’s called the Medicare Benefits Schedule (MBS).
 Most OSHC will cover up to the MBS rate.
 Doctors can charge above this, which means you may have to pay some extra money which you won’t be able to get back from your OSHC provider.
 This is called ‘the gap’.
 Find out more about doctors’ bills.

 How do I find out how much I might have to pay?